Do Lions Like Water

 Lions, like any other creatures, need water to survive and stay hydrated.
 They have a keen sense of smell, allowing them to detect water sources from afar.
 When water is scarce, lions can go without drinking for several days, although they remain vigilant for any opportunities to quench their thirst.

-Read More Can Lions Meow
+Read More Are Lions Good Swimmers

 Once they locate a water body, lions approach cautiously, ensuring the area is safe from potential threats.
 They usually prefer still water bodies such as rivers, lakes, and watering holes where they can drink and cool off.
 Male lions, being the protectors of the pride, often allow the females and cubs to drink first before indulging themselves.